Tadashi Sawashima: Career

-Sawashima was born in Kotō, Shiga Prefecture, Japan.
-He joined the Toei Studio in 1950 and worked as an assistant director under Masahiro Makino and Kunio Watanabe before debuting as a director in 1957 with Torawakamaru the Koga Ninja.
-He is most known for his work in Toei's ninkyo eiga series, but he also directed entertainment jidaigeki featuring Hibari Misora, Chiemi Eri, and Kinnosuke Nakamura.
-He directed his last film in 1977, and mostly directed stage productions after that.
+Sawashima was born in Kotō, Shiga, Japan.
+He joined the Toei Studio in 1950, where he worked as an assistant director under Masahiro Makino and Kunio Watanabe before making his directional debut in 1957 with Torawakamaru the Koga Ninja.
+He became known for directing ninkyo eiga film for Toei' as well as jidaigeki production featuring start as Hibari Misora, Chiemi Eri, and Kinnosuke Nakamura.
+His final film was released in 1977, after which he mainly worked in theater.
 In his final years, he had been attempting to film a version of the Chushingura story, but did not succeed.

-He was given a Special Award at the 40th Japan Academy Prize ceremony in 2017 for his career in cinema.
+He received a special Award at the 40th Japan Academy Prize in recognition of his career in Japanese cinema.

 Partial filmography

 He directed 49 films and wrote nine screenplays: